w3f/PPPs/proposals/0001-process.md

 * Changes to block production or finality algorithms

 **Networking**
-* Changes to the networking stack and protocols
+* Changes to the networking protocols

-**Parachain Logic**
-* Changes to the availability and validity algorithm, cross chain messaging or other related protocols

 ## Alternatives
 So far, major changes were not entirely discussed or thought thoroughly.
 With this PPP we believe that the community and maintainers would benefit from the level of detail of the PPP and the perspectives everyone involved can give.
 It would help the network and its ecosystem to grow and meet its needs.